cabforum/servercert/docs/EVG.md

 Country: `subject:countryName` (OID: 2.5.4.6)
 Postal code: `subject:postalCode` (OID: 2.5.4.17)
 **Required/Optional**: Required/Optional
-**Contents**: These fields MUST contain the verified physical address of the Subject’s Place of Business.
+**Contents**: These fields MUST contain the verified physical address of the Subject's Place of Business.

 The `countryName` field MUST be present and MUST contain the applicable two-letter ISO 3166-1 country code.
 If the country is not represented by an official ISO 3166-1 code, the ISO 3166-1 user-assigned code "XX" MUST be used.

 The `localityName` and `stateOrProvinceName` fields are OPTIONAL, but at least one of them MUST be present.
 When included, these fields MUST accurately represent the locality and/or state or province information verified in accordance with Section 3.2.2.1 of the Baseline Requirements.

 The `streetAddress` and `postalCode` fields are OPTIONAL.
-If present, they MUST contain the verified street address and postal information of the Subject’s Place of Business as required by Section 3.2.2.1 of the Baseline Requirements.
+If present, they MUST contain the verified street address and postal information of the Subject's Place of Business as required by Section 3.2.2.1 of the Baseline Requirements.
 Multiple `streetAddress` attributes MAY be present.

 ##### 7.1.4.2.7 Subject Organizational Unit Name Field